tnttb79/Image-Posting-fullstack-MERN-app/readme.md

 - dispatch deletePost action in the Post component
 - the UI will automatically update since the Posts component subscribes to the store with useSelector() hook

-## Authentication (with JWT, bcrypt) will be updated soon
+## Authentication (with JWT, bcrypt) will be updated soon:

 ## Pagination:
 #### Front-end:
 - use react-paginate package to build a pagination component
-- use useEffect to navigate to "?page=1" when the component first mounted
+- use useEffect to navigate to `?page=1` when the component first mounted
 - also useEffect to dispatch fetchPost(page) thunk action everytime page is changed
 - page will be change by handlePageClick provided by react-paginate, it will navigate, update the query string in the URL and lead to useEffect dispatch the fetchPost(page) thunk action.
 - update the getPosts API call to accepts current page as argument